 The PIHC Innovation Fund has appointed an assessment committee representing all four partners of the fund to assess and evaluate the submitted proposals (max.
 2 persons per partner).
 The committee consists of

 - representatives (professors) of the Technical Medical Centre of the UT

-Each of the founding partners in the assessment committee score the submitted proposals on an assessment form with all criteria as described below.
-Projects can score a total of 10 to 50 points based on all criteria.
+Each partner in the assessment committee scores the submitted proposals on an assessment form with all criteria as described below.
+Projects can score a total of 11 to 55 points based on all criteria.

 The scores and discrepancies in the scores are being discussed in a meeting of the assessment committee.
 A unanimous advice concerning the awarding of the vouchers to the projects will be presented to the board of the PIHC Innovation Fund.

 The board of the PIHC Innovation fund will make the ultimate decision in the awarding of the vouchers to projects.
 The board consists of

 - the scientific director of the TechMed Centre of the UT;

 - a member of the Executive board of Saxion;

 - the chairmen of the Board of Directors of MST, ZGT and Deventer Hospital.

 The vouchers will be awarded during the PIHC Award ceremony for which all applicants are invited.